oliviakasmin/tandem-trivia/README.md

 ## Installation

-_note: to run this app on from code editor, you'll need Javascript, Node.js, and MongoDb installed (more database info below)_
+_note: to run this app on your code editor, you'll need Javascript, Node.js, and MongoDb installed (more database info below)_

 ### 1. Clone or download this repository.